MileHacker Logo

 Shopping

-Purchase souvenirs, gifts, and daily necessities from small shops in Bellagio's alleys rather than larger, generic stores.
+Purchase souvenirs, gifts, and daily necessities from small shops in Bellagio's alleys as opposed to larger, generic stores.
 Discover unique local finds.

 Local Guides